Sean-Bradley/SNMPWALK2ZABBIX/README.md

 - Python3
 - SNMP (uses SNMPv2 to query)
 - SNMP-MIBS-Downloader
-- Any other custom or proprietary MIBs you may want to use.
+- Any other custom or proprietary MIBs you may want to use while it tries to generate the item and discovery rule names and descriptions.

 To install SNMP and snmp-mibs-downloader on Debian/Ubuntu,